Formation of Extremely Low-mass White Dwarfs Binaries: ELM formation through magnetic braking

-For thick convection zones with mass fraction $q_{\rm conv}>0.02$, the magnetic braking formula from \citet{1983ApJ...275..713R} is used.
+For thick convection zones with mass fraction $q_{\rm conv}>0.02$, the magnetic braking formula of \citet{1983ApJ...275..713R} is used.
 MESA's implementation is to set $\dot{J}_{\rm mb}=0$ when the fraction of mass in the convection zone $q_{\rm conv} > 0.75$ to implement the above-mentioned reduction at small stellar mass.
-To take into account reduced magnetic braking when the surface convection zone is thin, the ansatz from \citet{2002ApJ...565.1107P} is that $J_{\rm mb}$ is reduced by an exponential factor as the convection zone mass becomes small.
+To take into account reduced magnetic braking when the surface convection zone is thin, the ansatz from \citet{2002ApJ...565.1107P} is that $\dot{J}_{\rm mb}$ is reduced by an exponential factor as the convection zone mass becomes small.
 The end result used in the simulations is then

-where all quantities are expressed in CGS units, magnetic braking index $\gamma=4$ was used in the calculations, $\omega=2\pi/P_{\rm orb}$ is the orbital angular velocity.
-The mass fraction $q_{\rm conv}=0.02$ is for the current Solar convection zone, and so magnetic braking is suppressed on the MS for more massive stars.
-Since the donors are evolved, the radius shrinks less than for unevolved donors and there is only a weak dependence on $\gamma$.
+where $\dot{J}_{\rm mb}$ is in CGS units ${\rm g\,cm^2\,s^{-1}}$, magnetic braking index $\gamma=4$ was used in the calculations, $\omega=2\pi/P_{\rm orb}$ is the orbital angular velocity in ${\rm rad\,s^{-1}}$, $R_{\rm d}$ is the donor star radius.
+The mass fraction $q_{\rm conv}=0.02$ is for the current solar convection zone and so magnetic braking is suppressed on the MS for more massive stars.
+Because the donors are evolved, their radii shrink less than for unevolved donors and there is only a weak dependence on $\gamma$.
 Calculations with $\gamma=3$ and $4$ gave similar results.